NewAgeDerpDerp/Amp/readme.md

 https://repentogon.com

 ## Manual installation
-Downloading Amp through Steam Workshop is the recommended way to experience Amp.
+Downloading Amp through Steam Workshop is the recommended way to experience them.
 If you wish to install them manually, here's how:

 ### Downloading the ZIP: